rafasoares/cancancan-wiki/Fetching-Records.md

 # translates to "not (self_managed = 't') AND ((manager_id = 1) OR (id = 1))"
 ```

 It will raise an exception if any requested model's ability definition is defined using just block.
-To use it with block conditions, you should define SQL fragment as well (look for examples in [[Defining Abilities with Hashes]] and [[Defining Abilities with Blocks]]).
+To use it with block conditions, you should define SQL fragment as well (look for examples in [[Defining Abilities with Hashes]] and [[Defining Abilities with Blocks]])(*development version at the moment*).

 If you are using something other than Active Record you can fetch the conditions hash directly from the current ability.